AurelienNioche/vocabulary-learning/README.md

 - `:S` - Show all statistics
 - `:e` - Show example with translation
 - `:d` - Don't know (show answer)

-### Git Integration
-- Automatic commits of your progress
-- Automatic push to remote repository
-- Timestamped commits for tracking learning sessions
-- Progress backup on every quit or interrupt

-### Learning Features
-- Smart answer validation:
-  - Handles multiple correct translations
-  - Detects and suggests corrections for accents
-  - Identifies minor typos and asks for confirmation
-- Example sentences with translations
-- Detailed statistics for each word
-- Progress tracking with success rates
->>>>>>> parent of 734c9ca (using firebase)

 ## Installation